tumarkin/edgar/README.md

     c.
 CD to the local repository directory and type `stack install`

-2. Install postgres and create a database (Edgar expects a database named 'edgar')
+2. Install postgres and create a database

 3. On the command line type `edgar init`.
-You will need to specify a path if you did not use the default database name.
+You will need to specify a path if you did not use the default database name (i.e. *edgar*).
 See getting help below.

 # Creating and updating your form index

-The form index is housed in the Postgres Dada's. *edgar* will help you keep your index up to date.
+The form index is housed in Postgres. *edgar* will keep your index up to date.
 Each quarter, simply type `edgar update YEAR QTR` where *YEAR* is a 4-digit year and *QTR* is a 1-digit quarter.
 A batch utility (written in the fish shell) is available in the utility directory to initialize your database through the end of 2016.

 # Downloading forms

-There are two modes to download forms by specifying conditions that forms needs to satisfy or by listing IDs from the database.
+There are two modes to download forms.
+You may either specify conditions that forms needs to satisfy or list IDs from the database.

 1. **Conditional**: Type `edgar download query --help` to see a list of conditions.
-You may download by any combination of CIK, company name, form type, start date, and end date.
+You may download using any combination of CIK, company name, form type, start date, and end date.
+For multiple possible CIKs, company names, or form types, simply specify multiple option arguments.

 2. **ID**: Type `edgar download id ID1 ID2 ...` where *IDX* is the internal id identifier from the forms table in the edgar postgres database.